 Video is the fastest and easiest way to learn and retain information.
 Streaming your internal and all hands meetings has become de rigueur at large companies, but these in-demand, data-heavy streams can have massive network implications.

 Today video is being used in organizations for a variety of purposes:

 • Internal HR events and panels

 Streaming company-wide meetings is an effective way to keep employees engaged.
-According to Entrepreneur Magazine, engaged employees report 31% higher productivity and 37% higher sales.
+According to the Harvard Business Review, engaged employees report 31% higher productivity and 37% higher sales.
 Conversely, the Dale Carnegie Institute reports that businesses with disengaged employees lose $11b annually.

 This engagement data is driving demand for access to video in the workplace: according to Cisco, global business IP traffic is set to grow 21% from 2015 to 2021, which will require updated infrastructure to handle the load.

 To avoid additional expenses or potential network failures, many corporations are considering eCDNs to meet these new challenges.